asamuzaK/webext-schema/README.md

 * @returns {Object} - stubbed browser api

-Creates stubbed browser api.
+Creates stubbed browser API.

 * Functions are stubbed by `sinon.sandbox.stub()`.
 * You can access sandbox object via `browser._sandbox`.
   As an example of usage, call `browser._sandbox.reset()` before and/or after each test to initialize all the stubbed functions.
-* Optionally, you can pass sinon config as an argument when creating an instance.
+* Optionally, you can pass sinon configuration object as an argument when creating a schema instance.

-See [Sinon.JS](https://sinonjs.org/) for details of sandbox.
+See [Sinon.JS](https://sinonjs.org/) for details of sinon.sandbox.

 ```
-const browser = new Schema(channel, config).mock();
+const browser = new Schema().mock();

 // example of mocking runtime.connect()
 const mockConnect = browser.runtime.connect.callsFake(({name}) => {